ssantichaivekin/halite3/README.md

 I regret doing this, as bots grow to become better at fighting among themselves and not against the general leaderboard.

+Here's a picture of the bot in action:

 <img src="screenshot.png" width="600"/>
-Here's a picture of the bot in action.

 The code is divided into three main parts: